-Select a month to view
+Select an edition to view

 The January edition of Report from the Capital features information on the Know Your Neighbor Initiative and a corresponding event at the White House, whose goals are to combat religious discrimination and celebrate the United States’ tradition of religious pluralism.
 Also included are General Counsel Holly Hollman’s thoughts on the recent controversy surrounding religious tests for Muslims coming into the United States.